19 February 2025

 > Pro Tip: Don’t sleep on the “older” models.
 Camera technology doesn’t balloon overnight.
 A camera from five years ago can still serve you exceptionally well today.

-A smartphone’s convenience is unmatched, but how can you get those enviable shots?- Master Lighting: Natural light is your best friend.
+- Master Lighting: Natural light is your best friend.
 Find the golden hour (right after sunrise and just before sunset), where the lighting is soft and warm.
 This is the perfect time to capture landscapes.

 - Use the Grid: Every phone has the option to turn on a grid that helps with composition.
 Use the "Rule of Thirds" by placing subjects along the gridlines for a more captivating image.